BoardActive/BAKit-Android/README.md

 }
 ```

-Include the following to you App-level build.gradle
+Include the following to your App-level build.gradle
 ```javascript
 android {
     compileSdkVersion 27